 - Butterscotch Cake

-Turn simple buttercream into delicious chocolate icing by mixing in melted dark, milk or white chocolate.
+Turn simple buttercream into delicious chocolate frosting by mixing in melted dark, milk or white chocolate.
 Just be sure to let your chocolate cool before mixing, as any residual heat may melt and ruin your buttercream.
 Your melted chocolate should be pourable and cool to the touch.

 You can also use melted Candy Melts candy, caramel squares or your favorite melting candies to create your own unique flavor concoctions!